-• Early Dismissal Policy for Student Appointments
+Early Dismissal Policy for Student Appointments

 Students may not leave campus during school hours without parental permission.
 Parents should make every effort to make appointments outside of the school day.
-If an appointment must be made during school hours, the student is to present a note to the Attendance Office at the start of the school day requesting dismissal for the appointment.
+If an appointment must be made during school hours, please call the Attendance Office by 10:00 a.m. with the reason for the dismissal and the time of dismissal or the student may present a note to the Attendance Office at the start of the school day requesting dismissal for the appointment.
 The note must contain the following information:

-- Student First and Last Name

-- Reason for absences(s)
+• Student First and Last Name - Reason for absences(s)

-- Current date

-- Parent Signature
+• Current date - Parent Signature

-- Date(s) of absence(s)

-- Contact telephone number
+Date(s) of absence(s) Contact telephone number